 Secretary: Kyle Engelke

 Kyle grew up in nearby New Glarus and fondly recalls the many childhood trips to Vilas Park for a picnic and visit to the zoo.
 Kyle has called Madison home since he began his undergraduate studies for a journalism degree and finished with a law degree from the University of Wisconsin, proudly calling himself a “Double Badger.”
-Today, Kyle is an associate with the law firm Stafford Rosenbaum LLP, and his practice mirrors his firm’s specialty of representing businesses and municipalities in tackling many community based issues.
+Today, Kyle is a senior associate with the law firm Stafford Rosenbaum LLP, and as a trial attorney he advocates for his clients by telling their stories – a role he tries to fill for the Foundation as well.
 Kyle discovered the Madison Parks Foundation when he learned that his firm traces its origins to John Olin, the same man who helped found the Park and Pleasure Drive Association.
 Now that he and wife (and their Australian Shepherds) have put down their roots in Madison, Kyle is honored to serve on the board and play a small part in helping preserve and cultivate the legacy built by others in the city he now calls home.

 Emily is a member of the Madison Parks Commission and serves in that capacity on the Madison Parks Foundation Board.
 She works at CUNA Mutual Group as Associate General Counsel, having previously practiced law at the Madison office of Foley & Lardner.
 Emily and her family are frequent users of Rennebohm and Garner Parks, especially in the winter when there are opportunities for skating, snowshoeing and sledding on the big hill.
 Emily grew up in Birmingham, AL and attended Vanderbilt University and University of Alabama School of Law.
 She loves living in Madison in part because there is always something interesting to do, whether it involves being outside in the parks or on the lakes, or enjoying the abundant civic and cultural opportunities that are available.